BitcoinDesign/Guide/guide/getting-started/12-technology-primer.md

    layout = "float-right-desktop"
 %}

-The most fundamental read is the Bitcoin White Paper.
+The most fundamental read is the [Bitcoin whitepaper](https://bitcoin.org/bitcoin.pdf){:target="_blank"}.
 Published on October 31, 2008 by the mysterious Satoshi Nakamoto, it lays out the fundamental system design in only 9 short pages.
+It is not overly technical and makes for a great starting point.

 </div>